 Blue Cash Preferred® Card from American Express

-- 0% promotional period: 12 months for purchases only, not balance transfers.
+- 0% promotional period: 12 months for purchases and balance transfers.

-- Worth noting: Earn a $300 statement credit after spending $3,000 in the first six months of card membership.
-6% cash back at U.S. supermarkets (up to $6,000 in purchases per year, then 1%) and on select U.S. streaming subscriptions, 3% back at U.S. gas stations and transit, and 1% back on general purchases. $95 annual fee ($0 intro annual fee the first year).
+- Worth noting: Earn a $350 statement credit after spending $3,000 in the first six months of card membership.
+6% cash back at U.S. supermarkets (up to $6,000 in purchases per year, then 1%) and on select U.S. streaming subscriptions, 3% back at U.S. gas stations and transit, and 1% back on general purchases. $95 annual fee.

 Blue Cash Everyday® Card from American Express

-- 0% promotional period: 15 months for purchases only, not balance transfers.
+- 0% promotional period: 15 months for purchases and balance transfers.

 - Worth noting: Earn a $200 statement credit after spending $2,000 in the first six months of card membership.
-3% cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1%), 2% at U.S. gas stations and select U.S. department stores and 1% everywhere else.
+3% cash back at U.S. supermarkets, U.S. gas stations and U.S online retail purchases (up to $6,000 per year in purchases in each category, then 1%), and 1% everywhere else.
 No annual fee.

 Frequently asked questions about American Express balance transfers